Librarian Support in Dallas ISD | engage2learn

 5: Virtual Visits

-LMS Department conducted virtual visits to collaborate with librarians and continue the practice of learning.
-These virtual visits were focused on growth and gave the LMS Dept an opportunity to celebrate everything librarians were doing to serve their campuses while focusing on how the LMS Dept can continue to support and partner with campus librarians.
+The LMS Department conducted virtual visits to collaborate with librarians and continue the practice of learning.
+These virtual visits were focused on growth and gave the LMS Deptartment an opportunity to celebrate everything librarians were doing to serve their schools, students, and teachers, while focusing on ways to continue to support and partner with school librarians.

-“Coaching has helped me to be more confident that I am having meaningful interactions with my students and staff.”
+“Coaching has helped me to be more confident i knowing that I am having meaningful interactions with my students and staff.”

 Survey Says…

-As we finish out the year, it is imperative that we reflect on the levels of librarian support to determine what adjustments need to be made, therefore a thorough anonymous survey was distributed in January of 2021.
-Librarians were able to share their input on librarian support, coaching and suggestions for ways to improve that support in the future.
+As we finish out the year, it is imperative that we reflect on the levels of librarian support to determine what adjustments need to be made.
+To do so, an anonymous survey was distributed in January of 2021.
+Librarians were able to share their input on support and coaching and suggest improvements for the future.

 Here are a few of their responses:

-• “The conversation I had with my coach gave me clarity that I am doing what is best for my students.
-As I spoke, I realized how much I am contributing to.
-While it may not be library related at all times, I know I am supporting my campus where it is needed.
+- “The conversation I had with my coach gave me clarity that I am doing what is best for my students.
+As I spoke, I realized how much I am contributing, too.
+While it may not be library related at all times, I know I am supporting my school where it is needed.”

-• “I offered to be a digital help to teachers on campus this year because I have a healthier set of skills than some teachers.
+- “I offered to be a digital help to teachers at school this year because I have a healthier set of skills than some teachers.
 I adopted some coaching questioning techniques and started the Google coaching course so I was able to partner with two teachers and coach them in this way.
-It was incredibly effective.
+It was incredibly effective.”

-What once was a hesitation to be coached has shifted into feeling like it is an honor to be coached.
-Librarians feel supported, confident, and collaborative, and they have shown that they are agile in whatever challenges they face.
+What once was a hesitation to be coached has shifted into the feeling that it is an honor to be coached.
+Dallas ISD librarians feel supported, confident, and collaborative, and they have shown that they are agile in whatever challenges they face.

 “When my partner and I talk through challenges and ideas, we collaboratively come up with great solutions and MORE ideas.
 This makes me a better information specialist, partner, and knowledge navigator.”